Toghon Temür: Early life

-Following the civil war known as the War of the Two Capitals that broke out after the death of Yesün Temür (Emperor Taiding) in 1328, Toghon Temür attended to his father and entered Shangdu from Mongolia.
-However, after Kuśala died and his younger brother was restored to the throne as Jayaatu Khan Tugh Temür (Emperor Wenzong), he was kept from the court and was banished to Goryeo (modern Korea) and later to Guangxi in South China.
-While he was in exile, his stepmother Babusha was executed.
+Following the War of the Two Capitals, a civil war triggered by the death of Yesün Temür (Emperor Taiding) in 1328, the young Toghon Temür accompanied his father to Shangdu.
+After Kusala died under suspicious circumstances and his younger brother was restored to the throne as Jayaatu Khan Tugh Temür (Emperor Wenzong), Toghon Temür was removed from court.
+He was first exiled to Goryeo and later to Guangxi in southern China.
+During this period, his stepmother Babusha was executed.

-When Emperor Wenzong died in 1332, his widow, Empress Dowager Budashiri respected his will to make the son of Kuśala succeed to the throne instead of Wenzong's own son, El Tegüs.
-However, it was not Toghon Temür but his younger half-brother Rinchinbal, who was enthroned as Rinchinbal Khan (Emperor Ningzong).
-However, he died only two months into his reign.
-The de facto ruler, El Temür, attempted to install El Tegüs as emperor but was stopped by Empress Budashiri.
-As a result, Toghon Temür was summoned back from Guangxi.
-El Temür feared that Toghon Temür, who was too mature to be a puppet, would take up arms against him since he was suspected of the assassination of Toghon Temür's father, Emperor Mingzong.
-The enthronement was postponed for six months until El Temür died in 1333.
+When Emperor Wenzong died in 1332, his widow, Empress Dowager Budashiri, honoured his deathbed wish by supporting the succession of Kusala's line rather than Wenzong's own son, El Tegüs.
+However, it was not Toghon Temür but his younger half-brother Rinchinbal who was first enthroned, only to die two months later.
+The de facto ruler, El Temür, attempted to install El Tegüs in his place but was overruled by Empress Budashiri.
+Toghon Temür was recalled from Guangxi, but El Temür—who was suspected of involvement in Emperor Mingzong's death—delayed the enthronement for some six months.
+Toghon Temür finally ascended the throne in 1333, after El Temür's death.

-In 1333, Toghon Temür first met Lady Gi, a Korean concubine, with whom he fell deeply in love.
-Lady Gi had been sent to China sometime in the late 1320s as "human tribute" as the kings of Goryeo were required to send a certain number of beautiful teenage girls to Yuan to serve as concubines after the Mongol invasions.